hoothin/PagetualGuide/docs/cn/rules/nextLink.md

 # nextLink
 >Selector or xpath of next page link, disable when set to 0, you can let it to be a array to contains multiple next links.
+You may leave it empty because it will be generated automatically.

 Example1:
 --